 2. → Don’t waste space by positioning your headings in a left column and starting the content in a column two inches into the page.
 This format makes you look dated and doesn’t let you have full use of the space on the resume.
 You can left-justify your headings or center them but don’t let them take the valuable real estate on the side of the resume.

-3. → Replace lengthy, boring objective statements: “I want a challenging position in the field of blah-blah-blah, that I can grow and find opportunities for career growth…” Outdated and me-focused, professional resume writers have turned to banner headlines that speak exactly what the objective is: Financial Services Analyst / Associate and subheadings like Mergers & Acquisitions / Securities & Investments / Research & Compliance.
-Or perhaps a graphic banner:
+3. → Replace lengthy, boring objective statements: “I want a challenging position in the field of blah-blah-blah, that I can grow and find opportunities for career growth…” Outdated and me-focused, professional resume writers have turned to banner headlines:

-4. → Often missing in resumes is a profile, something to engage the reader right off the bat and let them know the value of the candidate.
+4. → Often missing in resumes is a branding statement, something to engage the reader right off the bat and let them know the value of the candidate.
 See this one:

 Or